mgcarnevali/NvProfileSwitcher/README.md

 ## Update checker

-NvProfileSwitcher checks GitHub for new releases when the application starts.
+NvProfileSwitcher can automatically check GitHub for new releases when the application starts.

+Automatic update checks can be enabled or disabled using the **Check for updates** option in the application settings.

-You can also manually check for updates from the system tray menu.
+You can always manually check for updates from the system tray menu, even when automatic update checks are disabled.

 If a newer version is available, a notification provides a direct link to the latest GitHub release.